-When treating the body one needs to consider a large number of factors.
-As a result, all new patient's are thoroughly assessed prior to treatment.
-There are three aspects to the assessment and treatment process, which aid with better patient outcomes:-
+When treating the body, one needs to consider a large number of factors.
+As a result, all new patients undergo a thorough assessment before any form of intervention.
+There are three aspects of the assessment and treatment process, which aid with better patient outcomes:-

 - Structure and Function (Anatomy, Physiology, Biomechanics, Pathology)